queryverse/Vega.jl/docs/src/gettingstarted/tutorial.md

 ## Next steps

 There are two main sources of information if you want to learn more about plotting with [VegaLite.jl](https://github.com/queryverse/VegaLite.jl).
 The first is the excellent [Vega-Lite documentation](https://vega.github.io/vega-lite/).
 The documentation describes the JSON original Vega-Lite version, but it should be fairly easy to understand how those examples translate into the Julia equivalent.
 The second source are the remaining sections in this documentation of [VegaLite.jl](https://github.com/queryverse/VegaLite.jl).
-The section about the `@vlplot` macro should be especially useful for understanding how the JSON Vega-Lite syntax can be translated into the equivalent julia version.
+The section about the `@vlplot` macro should be especially useful for understanding how the JSON Vega-Lite syntax can be translated into the equivalent Julia version.